GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/demo-with-cloud-controller-instructions.md

   type n2-standard-2.
 This will be the default partition.
 * A Slurm controller and login node.

-First, use the HPC Toolkit to create the deployment directory, replacing "<<Project A ID>>" with the ID of your project A:
+First, use the Cluster Toolkit to create the deployment directory, replacing "<<Project A ID>>" with the ID of your project A:

 ```shell